ToniWonKanobi/theoveranalyzed.net/posts/2015/2/1/incredible-video-shows-how-spacex-plans-to-land-largest-rocket-in-the-world.md

 @@ Date=2015-02-01 18:00
 @@ Link=http://www.theverge.com/2015/2/1/7957585/how-space-x-plans-to-land-largest-rocket-in-the-world
 @@ Description=What is Elon Musk up to?
-@@ Tags=science, industry, space, Elon Music, SpaceX, business
+@@ Tags=science, industry, space, Elon Musk, SpaceX, business

 While it's true that Elon Musk is [pretty polarizing](http://techcrunch.com/2013/03/09/elon-musk-nyt-rebuttal-sxsw/), it is undeniable how largely everything he does turns out to be [pretty awesome](http://www.autoblog.com/2015/01/27/tesla-model-s-p85d-reaction-video-swearing/) as well.